-2020 R 2019 R 6.
-Other financial assets At amortised cost Kopanong Local Municipality The capital funding provided to Kopanong Local Municipality is repayable in monthly installments based on the estimated useful life of the capital asset.
-The capital 729 576 909 504 advances bears interest at 10% Mohokare Local Municipality The capital funding provided to Mohokare Local Municipality is repayable in monthly installments based on the estimated useful life of the capital asset.
-The capital 394 835 490 377 advances bears interest at 10% Consumer debtors - Arrangements Consumer debtors with arrangements which stretches over a period longer than 12 months. - 2 790 182 1 124 411 4 190 063 Non-current assets Loans and receivables 848 941 3 914 593 Current assets Loans and receivables 275 470 275 470
+6. Other financial assets

+At amortised cost

+Kopanong Local Municipality 549 647 729 576

+The capital funding provided to Kopanong Local Municipality is repayable in monthly

+installments based on the estimated useful life of the capital asset.
+The capital

+advances bears interest at 10%

+Mohokare Local Municipality 299 293 394 835

+The capital funding provided to Mohokare Local Municipality is repayable in monthly

+installments based on the estimated useful life of the capital asset.
+The capital

+advances bears interest at 10%

+848 940 1 124 411

+Non-august accets

+Non-current assets

+Loans and receivables 573 470 848 941

+Current assets